TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 클라이언트와 연결이 끊어졌을 때 호출된다.
+     * Called when the connection to the client is lost.
      *
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     public void onDisconnect() throws SuspendExecution {
     }